MahnazTD/mahnaztd.github.io/index.md

 <!-- ===== ENGLISH FIRST ===== -->
 <div class="ltr-block">
-The world breathes through its languages, sounds, and colors, and each language carries its own small universe.
+Languages, with their sounds and colors, make life more beautiful, and each one carries a little world within itself.
-This space is a place for ideas and learning;
+This small place is a space for ideas and learning—a simple place to create, explore, and come a little closer to the world of languages.

-A place to create, explore, and look at languages with curiosity.
+Welcome; I hope this small path brings you a good feeling and a touch of inspiration.

 <br>
 Welcome; I hope this small path brings you a fresh perspective.